 Treatment may last 2-21 days.

-A well-appearing infant may be monitored without antibiotics.
+Mild symptoms may be monitored without antibiotics.
 Your infant will be

 when tests show there are no bacteria.
 Sepsis that is confirmed with a culture test is treated for 7-21 days.
 Treatment will depend on the location of the infection and may include: